Emily Adams Bode Aujla

-Emily Adams Bode Aujla (née Emily Adams Bode; born June 13, 1989) is an American fashion designer and the founder of BODE.
+Emily Adams Bode Aujla (née Emily Adams Bode; born June 13, 1989) is an American fashion designer and the founder of fashion brand BODE.
+She was the first woman to present at New York Fashion Week: Men's, and has twice been named the Council of Fashion Designers of America's American Menswear Designer of the Year, in 2021 and 2022.

 Early life and education

-Bode Aujla was born and raised in Atlanta, Georgia and studied in Switzerland.
+Bode Aujla was born and raised in Atlanta, Georgia, United States, and studied in Switzerland.
 In 2013, she graduated from the Parsons School of Design and Eugene Lang College of Liberal Arts with a BA/BFA dual degree in menswear design and philosophy.

 Career

+Before founding Bode, she worked in the design studios of Marc Jacobs and Ralph Lauren.
 The brand was formally launched in 2016.
 Its initial collection were created from antique textiles.
 This collection began the brand's cornerstone of storytelling and preservation in American menswear.
 In February 2017, she was the first female designer to show at New York Fashion Week: Men's, the dedicated menswear shows at the event.
-She was runner-up in the CFDA/Vogue Fashion Fund in 2018, won the Emerging Designer of the Year title at the CFDA Awards in 2019, and was an LVMH prize and Woolmark prize finalist in 2019 and 2020, respectively.